Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You’ll also enjoy a 70 percent longer life cycle than other batteries in this category and the ability to recharge the battery 100 percent in just four to six hours.
 This battery is designed to be vibration resistant for improved performance and is also extreme temperature tolerant — which is especially important if you live in regions that routinely experience extremely high and low temperatures.
+If it’s time to purchase a new battery to replace your old one, check out the Bosch Platinum Series AGM Battery Group Size 24F.
+This long lasting car battery uses AGM technology to deliver up to twice the life of a conventional, flooded automotive battery.
+These batteries also come in different sizes, like size 24, 24F, etc. so that the batteries fit a diverse range of vehicles.
 And of course don’t leave the best car stereo on when you are not in your car, to help with your battery juice.

 When you own an SUV or truck, you know that you need a more powerful battery that can stand up to the challenge of starting your vehicle regardless of the weather.
 The Optima Batteries 8014-045 D34/78 YellowTop Dual Purpose Battery is designed exactly with this need in mind.
 With a 750 CCA rating, this is more than powerful enough for your needs — even though it’s not the highest CCA rating in our roundup.

 Although this is a pricier battery option, we think that you’ll also like the 120-minute reserve capacity and the fact that like other Optima Batteries, this one is also 15 times more vibration resistant than the competition.
 This AGM battery is also ideal if you need to power a wider range of electrical systems.
+Also, check out the Super Start Premium Battery Group Size 34-78, which is powerful, maintenance-free, and durable.
+If you’re not sure on what specific auto battery group size to purchase, like 24, 34-78, etc., make sure to check your vehicle’s specifications in your owner’s manual.
 Sure, batteries aren’t as sexy as the best car subwoofer, but without one, your car is just a large immovable object.